-- c) that airline has failed to comply with the laws and regulations of the Contracting Party granting this authorization or these permissions. - 2.
+- (e) in the case of failure by the other Contracting Party to take appropriate action to improve safety and security in accordance with Articles 17 and 18 of the Agreement. - 2.
 Unless immediate revocation or suspension of the operating authorization mentioned in paragraph 1 of this Article, or imposition of the conditions therein is essential to prevent further infringements of laws and regulations, such right shall be exercised only after consultations with the other Contracting Party.

-Utilization of Airports and Facilities
+Utilization of Airports and Facilities and User Charges

-- 1. Neither Contracting Party shall impose on a designated airline of the other Contracting Party user charges higher than those imposed on its own airlines operating between the territories of the Contracting Parties. - 2.
-Any air navigation facility charge imposed on international traffic performed by airlines designated or licensed by one of the Contracting Parties shall be reasonably related to the cost of service rendered to the airline concerned, and levied in accordance with the relevant guidelines issued by the International Civil Aviation Organization (ICAO). - 3.
+- 1. Neither Contracting Party shall impose on a designated airline of the other Contracting Party user charges higher that those imposed on its own airlines operating similar international air services between the territories of the Contracting Parties. - 2.
+User charges imposed on international air service performed by airlines designated or licensed by one of the Contracting Parties shall be reasonably related to the cost of service rendered to the airline concerned, and levied in accordance with the relevant guidelines issued by the International Civil Aviation Organization (ICAO). - 3.
 When operating the agreed services, the same uniform conditions shall apply to the use by the airlines of both Contracting Parties of airports as well as of all other facilities under their control.